HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/Mutect_IMAPR/README.md

-#Run script using
+This README file describes the funcionalities of the Mutect-IMAPR algorithm

+# Snakemake pipeline
+The Snakefile consist of one long rule run_pipeline which performs the variant calling from RNA-seq using a implementation of IMAPR and Mutect2.

+Run Snakemake pipeline using command
 ``` bash
 snakemake -s Snakefile --profile /path/to/Mutect_IMAPR/pbs-default -j 4 --cores 10 -k -p
 ```
-###
-Follow build_reference.sh script from https://github.com/wang-lab/IMAPR/blob/main/build_reference.sh to obtain reference files
+Follow build_reference.sh script from https://github.com/wang-lab/IMAPR/blob/main/build_reference.sh to obtain reference files.
 To use department of Genomic Medicine reference for hisat2 realignment run the following commands:
 ``` bash
 module load java/1.8.0 picard-tools/2.25.2
 java -jar $PICARD CreateSequenceDictionary -R /path/to/fasta_reference/file.fasta -O GRCh38_no_alt.dict